String Cheese Incident

 The Sweetest Sounds

 Er, Barbra Streisand?
 Huh?
-Barbra Streisand ...And Other Musical Instruments is the (partial) soundtrack to her 1973 TV special, and is, quite honestly, one of the oddest records ever made, not merely because it's a bit strange, but it's a bit strange and it's by La Streisand.
+Barbra Streisand ...And Other Musical Instruments is the (partial) soundtrack to her 1973 TV special and is, quite honestly, one of the oddest records ever made, not merely because it's a bit strange, but it's a bit strange and it's by La Streisand.
 What was she thinking?
-It's actually far more entertaining than, oh, the rest of her entire career, but it wasn't too popular at the time, and probably hasn't increased an awful lot in popularity since.
-Basically, it's possibly the only album ever made in the 'experimental showtunes' bracket - a genre of one?
+It's actually far more entertaining than, oh, the rest of her entire career, but it wasn't too popular at the time and probably hasn't become much more so since.
+Basically, it's possibly the only album ever made in the 'experimental showtunes' bracket - sui generis?
 Gershwin, Rogers & Hart, Hammerstein & Kern, er, Schubert, all thrown together with Moogs, sitars, bagpipes, Indian percussion...
-You name it, it's probably here somewhere, although I suspect it worked an awful lot better visually than audibly, and now the special's finally been released on DVD, you can find out for yourself, 'cos I sure as hell won't be buying a copy.
+You name it, it's probably here somewhere, although I suspect it worked an awful lot better visually than audibly.
+Now the special's finally been released on DVD, you can find out for yourself, 'cos I sure as hell won't be buying a copy.

 Without the original sleevenotes to refer to, I can only go by what I've read, which is that there's a Mellotron on here somewhere.
 Maybe it's visible on the DVD?
 It's allegedly on The World Is A Concerto/Make Your Own Kind of Music, alongside various kitchen implements (!), but I'll be buggered if I can hear it, so that's a bit fat zero on the 'T's, then.
+My suspicion is that someone doesn't know their Hammonds (played by Ray Charles) from their Mellotrons.
 Are you going to buy this?
 Depends on how sick you are, I think; if the thought of the queen of the divas making one of the most bizarre 'mainstream' albums ever appeals to your sense of humour, then yes, you probably will.
 As for the rest of us...
-I have to say that Streisand's in superb voice throughout, and I can now see what all the fuss is about re. her voice, but do I give a shit?
+I have to say that Streisand's in superb voice throughout and I can now see what all the fuss is about re. her voice, but do I give a shit?
 No. I don't.
-Three stars anyway.
+Three stars anyway. n.b.
+This is now on YouTube and no, no obvious Mellotron.

 Misunderstood (1974, 40.18) ****/TTOpen Your Eyes